 After that, it’s a matter of sitting back and waiting (and praying) for a couple of months while they decide if they like your book, or not.
 Publishers will generally email you if it’s a thumbs down, and they will either call or email you if it’s a thumbs up.

-Authors can also explore getting published through a self-publishing house, or, if you’re extremely brave (and I think you’re extremely brave) you can publish independently through online platforms like Amazon.com and IngramSpark.
+Authors can also explore getting published through a hybrid publishing house, or, if you’re extremely brave (and I think you’re extremely brave) you can self-publish your book on online platforms like Amazon.com and IngramSpark.

 Whether you want to become a bestselling author or you simply want to use your book as a business card, it doesn’t matter where you begin.
 The most important thing is that you take that first step.